Run

 Yesterday, I completed my first 15K!

-It was very difficult, and my time was terrible, but I am so happy to have completed it.
+It was very difficult, and my time was terrible, but I am so happy to have completed this race.
 It has not been that long since I started jogging, with my first small victory being running around a park with less than a third of this distance.

 Nike+iPod hack